-Also a series of Public Notices is required prior to any floodplain disturbing actions.
+Also, a series of Public Notices is required prior to any floodplain disturbing actions.
 Please see Appendix K for samples of the required notices.
-These notices are not required prior to submission of an application unless the applicant has requested a PACA that requires completion of an environmental review.
+These notices are not required prior to submission of an application unless the applicant is undertaking the environmental review early in order to earn bonus points or has requested a PACA that requires completion of an environmental review.